 Good hygiene is an effective way of dealing with slugs and snails, too.
 Keep removing old leaves from leafy crops such as kale, Swiss chard and cabbage, and if you are growing in pots, check underneath and around these too.

-If you have managed to get the winter digging out of the way, take the opportunity to have a general tidy up.
+Take the opportunity to have a general tidy up.
 By all means keep a pile of leaves and twigs for insects and spiders to overwinter, but this is the perfect time to tidy edges and get rid of any unwanted mess that has built up over the summer and autumn.
 Leaves can be turned into leaf mould and all other green waste added to the compost heap.

 If you do need to work on the soil, put boards down first, so that you can avoid stepping on the soil itself.
 Old scaffolding boards are ideal, sprinkled with a little grit to stop you slipping.
 This will help to spread your weight and avoid compacting the soil.

 Keep an eye on the weather forecast and be ready with the fleece if it looks like the temperature is going to drop much below zero.
 Celeriac is a great example of a winter crop that will do much better if given a little protection from the worst of the weather.
 Likewise with rhubarb and artichokes – a strong wind can easily blow away that protective mulch you applied back in the autumn, so do check and add another layer if needed.
+Here is the best eco-protection for the garden

 Keep checking on any stored fruit and vegetables to make sure they are still free from rot and safe from predators.
 As the winter stretches on, so interest among the rodent community will grow.

-Finally, if you haven’t already, do get your seed order in.
+If you haven’t already, do get your seed order in.
 If you leave it too late you will find the choice is very limited.
 Here's our guide on the best wildflower seed bombs for your garden.